 Should you keep things natural or embrace artificial?

-When you’re choosing light for your photography, some people prefer natural photography lighting while other people prefer artificial light.
+When you’re choosing a light for your photography, some people prefer natural photography lighting while other people prefer artificial light.
 With a project like product photos, where consistency is key, artificial light is a good choice.

 Natural light locks you into a very limited timetable.
 It has to be daytime (duh!) and, ideally, around noon.
 You are also at the mercy of shifting cloud cover (overcast conditions help diffuse sunlight) and other weather conditions.
 And, it's not like you can shift the sun a bit to the right to get the perfect angle (although reflectors can help)!